-In June 2018 PennDOT was awarded a USDOT Infrastructure for Rebuilding America (INFRA) discretionary grant for construction of the I-80/I-99 interchange in Centre County.
-This interchange is part of the only remaining unfinished section of Corridor O. The project is currently in the pre-construction stages with an anticipated let date of April 2024 and open to traffic in November of 2028.
+• In June 2018 PennDOT was awarded a USDOT Infrastructure for Rebuilding America (INFRA) discretionary grant for construction of the I-80/I-99 interchange in Centre County.
+This interchange is part of the only remaining unfinished section of Corridor O. The project was let in June 2024 and is anticipated to be completed and open to traffic in 2028.